2011 Africa and Middle East Unrest Fast Facts

 September 23, 2011 - Saleh returns to Yemen, after more than three months of medical treatment in Saudi Arabia.

-November 23, 2011 - Saleh signs a deal that will allow him to retain the title of president of three months but requires him to hand over executive powers to the vice president.
+November 23, 2011 - Saleh signs a deal that will allow him to retain the title of president for three months but requires him to hand over executive powers to the vice president.

 For developments in Yemen after 2011, see Yemen Fast Facts.